tashrifbillah/glxgears-containers/README.md

 Singularity containers i.e. "sylabs/singularity-3.3-centos-7-64" don't come with GUI enabled.
 You may forward X11 from windows host by means of an X server.
-This approach worked fine for lightweight apps like `xclock` and `xeyes` but wasn't able to run OpenGL hungry apps like glx-gears.
+This approach worked fine for lightweight apps like `xclock` and `xeyes` but wasn't able to run OpenGL hungry apps like glxgears.
 So, the most manageable way of running OpenGL apps on Singularity containers should be through a GUI desktop.